 The agreement liberalizes markets in agricultural, financial services and professional services (including a liberalization of the Korean legal market) and creates more open access to public procurement markets.
 The FTA also addresses non-tariff barriers in a wide range of sectors.

-The US Korea Council provides a superb general overview of the benefits of the agreement, as well as an analysis of how individual US states will benefit as well as sector-specific analysis of opportunities.
+The US Korea Council provides a superb general overview of the benefits of the agreement, as well as an analysis of how individual US states will benefit as well as a sector-specific analysis of opportunities.

 The opportunity for Korean and US law firms